Vets-Who-Code/web-curriculum/README.md

 - Skip Links
 - Aria
 - Color Ratio
-- Live Regions

-# Week 5 SMACSS
-- Categorization
-- Naming Conventions
-- State- Based Design

-# Week 6 - JavaScript && jQuery && ES6.
+# Week 5 - JavaScript

-- ES3 - purpose and how to use
+## JavaScript Basics - purpose and how to use:
     - Primitives
     - Conditionals
     - Arrays